CHAMPION316/Raiders_Fan_Quiz_Game/TESTING.md

 Notes:

-- The design is responsive in what I have experienced all screen sizes.
+- The design is responsive in most if not all screen sizes.

 [Responsive Checker](https://www.responsivedesignchecker.com/)